C0bra5/simple-nanite-parser/README.md

 5. Click the file name in the log at the bottom of FModel to open the directory where the files were extracted.
 6. Copy the full path of the file eg: `C:/FModel_extracts/path/to/file.json`
 7. Run the script: `python __main__.py "C:/FModel_extracts/path/to/file.json"`
-8. Your .obj will be waiting in the `out` folder.
+8. Your file will be waiting in the `out` folder.

 ## The script in action: